Migrate an Oracle E-Business Suite Environment from On Premises: Reduced Downtime Lift and Shift

 This chapter covers the following topics:

 Promotion of the standby environment accomplishes a "lift and shift".
-We refer to this as a "reduced downtime lift and shift", due to the reduction of overall downtime that is required with the more traditional lift and shift method described in Create a Backup of an On-Premises Oracle E-Business Suite Environment on Oracle Cloud Infrastructure.
+We refer to this as a "reduced downtime lift and shift", due to the reduction of overall downtime that is required with the more traditional lift and shift method described in Migrate an Oracle E-Business Suite Environment from On Premises: Traditional Lift and Shift.

-The standby creation and reduced downtime lift and shift features are available for Oracle E-Business Suite Release 12.2 with Database Releases 19c and 12.1.0.2, with the target of Compute.
+The standby creation and reduced downtime lift and shift features described here are available for Oracle E-Business Suite Release 12.2 with Database Releases 19c and 12.1.0.2, with the target of Compute.

 the picture is described in the document text